 Try boosting posts that relate to the custom audience you created.
 If you are targeting single women who are in a serious relationship, you will want to share content that relates to where they are in their life before the engagement.
 When your targeting efforts are geared toward engaged couples, you should share content that helps them with their wedding day planning.
 This helps build trust in you, which will make them more likely to choose you as their wedding photographer.

-BONUS: Tag Clients and Vendors in Posts
+BONUS: Tag Clients and Vendors

 - Click on the post’s image and tag: When you are on your business page, click on a live post.
 Choose the drop-down arrow that shows your profile icon and change the “Liking and Commenting” part to reflect your personal page.
 From there, click on the image and select the person’s name that you want to tag.